pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-key-value-table-editor-launch/index.md

 ## What’s Next?

-Looking to the future, we are already planning the next set of enhancements for the Key-Value Table Editor.
-Soon, you'll be able to add and edit provider configurations directly within the table view, offering a more guided experience in utilizing Pulumi ESC's rich providers.
+Looking to the future, we are already working on the next set of enhancements for the Key-Value Table Editor.
+Soon, you will have the capability to add and edit provider configurations directly within the table view.

+Pulumi ESC's diverse array of providers not only allows teams to dynamically acquire cloud provider credentials at runtime, thus eliminating the need for static, long-lived credentials but also enables retrieving secrets from external secrets managers, such as AWS Secrets Manager and HashiCorp Vault, directly within ESC.
+This means users can seamlessly pull and utilize secrets within ESC, enhancing security and flexibility.
+The upcoming provider configuration support in the Table view will offer a guided experience, simplifying the process of leveraging Pulumi ESC's comprehensive set of providers.

 ## Conclusion